-Should kids get allowance?
+Should kids get an allowance?
 We'll look at the pros and cons of giving a child allowance, plus helpful allowance tips.

 Let’s face it: whether or not to give an allowance to kids is a hotly debated topic among parents.